COIL Leadership Institute

 Institute participants will be able to:

-- formulate a plan for initiating and supporting two or more COIL courses at their home institution.
+- formulate a plan for initiating and supporting an array of COIL courses at their home institution

 - identify key strategies for providing effective COIL professional development